 The surgical solution was to make an incision under the arm, lift the skin and then damage or destroy the glands.
 The problems with this procedure are that it obviously leaves a large scar and there is a long recovery time.
 Also this is a very sensitive area with a strong nerve supply so you can risk doing unnecessary damage.
 The sweat glands are so small that it is hard just to tackle them and not damage other important tissue or muscles.

 The poison blocks the action of the nerves in the sweat glands – sweat slowly returns as nerve endings grow back in 6 to 12 weeks and a new treatment is usually required after seven months.
-This is the main disadvantage of Botox; it is only a temporary solution so can be expensive if you’re having regular top ups.
+This is the main disadvantage of Anti-Wrinkle Injections; it is only a temporary solution so can be expensive if you’re having regular top ups.